Bitcoin-ABC/bitcoin-abc/doc/developer-notes.md

 Git and GitHub tips
 ---------------------

 - Github is not typically the source of truth for pull requests.
-See CONTRIBUTING.md for instructions on setting up your repo correctly.
+See [CONTRIBUTING](../CONTRIBUTING.md) for instructions on setting up your repo correctly.

 - Similarly, your git remote origin should be set to: `ssh://vcs@reviews.bitcoinabc.org:2221/source/bitcoin-abc.git` instead of github.com.
-See CONTRIBUTING.md for details.
+See [CONTRIBUTING](../CONTRIBUTING.md).

 - For resolving merge/rebase conflicts, it can be useful to enable diff3 style using `git config merge.conflictstyle diff3`.
 Instead of